MicrosoftDocs/win32/desktop-src/direct3dtools/iobjecttablecallback-getsupportedcolumns-dword-objecttablecolumnid-arr-bstr-arr.md

 ---
-Description: Gets information about which columns (types of object data) are supported by the object table.
+description: Gets information about which columns (types of object data) are supported by the object table.
 MS-HAID: vspixengine.IObjectTableCallback\_GetSupportedColumns\_DWORD\_ObjectTableColumnID\_arr\_BSTR\_arr
 MSHAttr:
 - PreferredSiteName:MSDN